Application Process / Requirements

 Application requirements for the program

-1. Official transcripts from previous dental education
+1. Official transcripts from previous dental education / Marksheets and Certificate of Internship, if applicable

 Copies of both official transcripts and mark sheets including all courses and grades, and if applicable, results of annual qualifying examinations.
 If an applicant does not have a transcript and/or mark sheets in their possession, they are urged to contact their school of graduation.
 Please note most schools worldwide do not issue mark sheets.
 However, most Indian, Pakistani, and Bangladeshi schools issue copies of mark sheets upon request.
 Non-English documents must be translated.
 An authorized translator must complete and verify the translations.
 Copies of both original documents and translations must be submitted with the application.